msolli/proletarian/doc/example-a.md

   to `:example-a.enqueue-jobs/echo`, as seen in the output above.
 - The payload is serialized
   using [Transit](https://github.com/cognitect/transit-clj), and stored in a `TEXT` column in the database.
-Proletarian de-serializes the payload and passes it to the handler.
-The serializer is configurable - just implement the `proletarian.protocols/Serializer` protocol and pass an instance of this under the `:proletarian/serializer` option to `proletarian.job/enqueue!` and `proletarian.worker/queue-worker-controller`.
+Proletarian deserializes the payload and passes it to the handler.
+The serializer is configurable – implement the `proletarian.protocols/Serializer` protocol and pass an instance of this under the `:proletarian/serializer` option to `proletarian.job/enqueue!` and `proletarian.worker/queue-worker-controller`.